microsoft/sarif-tutorials/docs/3-Beyond-basics.md

             {
               "id": "CS0001",
               "messageStrings": {
+                "default": {
-                "default": "This is the message text.
+                  "text": "This is the message text.
 It might be very long."
+                }
               }
             }
           ]